rustwasm/gloo/CONTRIBUTING.md

       escape hatch for dropping down to raw `web_sys` bindings when an API isn't fully supported by the crate yet.

+* [ ] There is a loose hierarchy with "mid-level" APIs (which are essentially thin wrappers over the low-level APIs), and "high-level" APIs (which make more substantial changes).

+     As a general rule, the high-level APIs should be built on top of the mid-level APIs, which in turn should be built on top of the low-level APIs (e.g. `web_sys`)

 * [ ] Headless browser and/or Node.js tests via `wasm-pack test`.

 * [ ] Uses `#![deny(missing_docs, missing_debug_implementations)]`.